How to Write a Haiku in 3 Easy Steps

 Haiku poetry hails from Japan and uses strict syllable guidelines rather than focusing on meter or rhyme.
-Because the poem is short -- only three lines with 17 total syllables -- writers must choose words carefully to create meaning.
-Haiku poetry is typically simplistic, but its meaning can have great depth.
+In this short poem -- only three lines with 17 total syllables -- writers must choose words carefully to create meaning.
+Japanese haiku poetry is typically simple, but its meaning can have great depth.

-Each of the three lines in a haiku has a set number of syllables.
-The first allows for five syllables.
+The haiku structure is very important, as each of the three lines in a haiku has a set number of syllables.
+The first line allows for five syllables.
 The second line features seven syllables.
-The final line goes back to five for a total of 17 syllables.
-Writing within this structure can be a challenge.
-Choose short, simple words with one or two syllables so you get more words in each line.
-Traditional haiku poems include a brief pause after the first or second line.
+The third line, which is the last line, also has five syllables.
+This brings the haiku to a total of 17 syllables.
+Writing within this structure can be a challenge, as it it requires very creative writing.